- Animals & Exhibits

 Corals fluoresce!
 Though we can see a little bit of glow without any special tools, most coral fluorescence is not visible to the unaided human eye.
 This is because most fish can see different wavelengths of light than humans can.
 Research done right here at the Oklahoma Aquarium shows that fluorescence in corals may be an indicator of stress that we can use to save coral reefs from bleaching and dying.

 Shark and Ray Touch Tank

 Our Shark and Ray Touch Tank is a safe and fun way to learn and interact with a few of our ocean’s most feared creatures.
 The tank houses young bat rays as well as spotted bamboo sharks and spotted catsharks.
 None of these animals are capable of harming humans.
 Similar to the painless clipping of fingernails, we have clipped the barbs from the rays so they are perfectly safe to touch.
-Additionally, the sharks pose no threat to humans as they only feast on tiny invertebrates and have miniscule teeth that are about the size of velcro hooks.
-The “teeth” you should really pay attention to are the ones in their skin.
+Additionally, the sharks pose no threat to humans as they only feast on tiny invertebrates and have minuscule teeth about the size of velcro hooks.
+The “teeth” you should really pay attention to are the ones on their skin.
 All cartilaginous fish, including sharks and rays, have a form of small, modified teeth on their skin.
 These tooth-like structures are called dermal denticles; their purpose is to help cartilaginous fish swim faster and quieter, but they also make sharks and rays feel extra nice to pet!

 Designated Touch Times:

-Everyday: 11-11:20 a.m., 1-1:20 p.m., 3-3:20 p.m, and 5-5:20 p.m
+Every day: 11-11:20 a.m., 1-1:20 p.m., 3-3:20 p.m., and 5-5:20 p.m.

 Open late Tuesdays: 7 - 7:20 p.m. and 8 - 8:20 p.m.